 BAR HARBOR, MAINE — The MDI Biological Laboratory has named four 2017 Maine artists-in-residence whose work will be the subject of the laboratory’s sixth annual Art Meets Science exhibit.
-The exhibit will go on display at the laboratory’s new Center for Science Entrepreneurship in July 2017.
+The exhibit will go on display at the laboratory’s new Maine Center for Biomedical Innovation in July 2017.

 The 2017 artists-in-residence program is a departure from the format of previous Art Meets Science exhibits, which showcased artworks with scientific themes from artists from around the world.
 Instead, the 2017 artists will be “embedded” in the laboratory’s educational programs for undergraduates and will develop artworks as a result of their interactions with students and scientists.